-Starting in the late 1920s, American automobile manufacturers primarily used a five lug bolt pattern on passenger car wheels, and five lug bolt patterns still remain common today for passenger cars and light trucks.
+Starting in the late 1920s, American automobile manufacturers primarily used a five-lug bolt pattern on passenger car wheels.
+Five-lug bolt patterns remain common today for passenger cars and light trucks.

 Ford Motor Company

 Ford did also produce several passenger cars with 5×5 bolt pattern.

 The smaller 5×4-1/2 pattern was mainly used for mid-size and full-size passenger cars from 1949 on, such as Fairlane, Galaxie, Torino, and more, while the larger 5×5-1/2 bolt pattern was used for light trucks.